John C. McGinley: Personal life

 In February 1997, McGinley married Lauren Lambert.
 Their son, Max, who has Down syndrome, was born that year.
 In December 2001, Lambert and McGinley divorced.
-In October 2002, he was chosen as "Dad of the Month" at iParenting.com.
+In October 2002, he was chosen as "Dad of the Month" at now-defunct iParenting.com.
 In August 2006, McGinley became engaged to yoga instructor Nichole Kessler in Malibu, whom he had dated for two years.
 The couple married on April 7, 2007, in a private ceremony at their home.
 They have two daughters.

 McGinley owns a stake in one of Billy Gilroy's New York SoHo bistros, along with fellow actor Willem Dafoe.

 McGinley serves on the board of the Global Down Syndrome Foundation, based in Denver.
 He is a celebrity Ambassador for the National Down Syndrome Society.
-In addition, he is a Global Ambassador for Special Olympics and was an integral part in crafting its "R-word: Spread The Word, To End The Word" campaign.
-McGinley is a vocal supporter for the special needs community, and commented in late 2011 on the experience of raising a teenager with Down syndrome along with two young daughters:
+In addition, he is a Global Ambassador for Special Olympics and was an integral part in crafting its "R-word: Spread the Word, To End the Word" campaign.
+McGinley is a vocal supporter for the disabled community, and commented in late 2011 on the experience of raising a teenager with Down syndrome along with two young daughters:

 McGinley is an avid fan of the NHL Detroit Red Wings, and shows this by wearing a Red Wings jersey (usually Chris Chelios) in several Scrubs episodes.
 He was the narrator of the 2008 Championship DVD of the Red Wings.
 He maintains a home in Malibu, California, and is well known as a member of the "Malibu Mob", a group of celebrity friends and neighbors including John Cusack, Tony Danza, former Detroit Red Wings defenseman Chris Chelios, big-wave surfer Laird Hamilton, beach volleyball pro Gabrielle Reece, and tennis player John McEnroe.
 McGinley enjoys going golfing with John Cusack in his free time, and is a member of the Sherwood Lake Club.

+During the 9/11 terror attacks on September 11, 2001, McGinley's brother, Mark McGinley, was working on the 62nd floor of the South Tower.
+John said his brother Mark felt his desk shake after the North Tower was hit, which prompted him to get up and exit the building.
+Mark made his way downstairs about 20 floors, before his Tower was then hit.
+Mark received a concussion while going down the stairs after the South Tower was hit and due to the effects of the concussion, Mark was so disoriented that he walked up FDR Drive (all the way to East Harlem).
+John stated his brother was missing for approximately 12 hours after the Towers were hit, and he is thankful his brother made it out alive.